sirgeadas/Projeto-Ansible_LSF/2. Ansible/Ansible Hosts/Playbooks_and_Roles/Wordpress_Server_Role/README.md

 Author Information
 ------------------

 This role was created by LSF.
-You can reach me at (https://github.com/sirgeadas/Projeto-Ansible_LSF)
+You can reach us at (https://github.com/sirgeadas/Projeto-Ansible_LSF)

 Feel free to customize this role to fit your specific requirements and contribute back to the Ansible community.